xsonali/terraform-hubspoke/README.md

 Deployment Steps
 -------------------

-> Setting up the development environment is a step-by-step process — not overly complex, but it does require patience, a solid understanding of Azure cloud architecture, and practical experience.
+> Setting up the development environment is a step-by-step process — not overly complex, but it requires patience, a solid understanding of Azure cloud architecture, intelligent network design, and hands-on experience.

-Let me know if you'd like a more technical or concise version!

 1. Clone the Repository
    git clone https://github.com/your-username/terraform-hubspoke.git (Ensure you replace your-username with the actual username and local directory/folder)